ecarlstrom/discordbot/issues.md

 - Using the `!ascii` command with invalid inputs can cause the bot to crash. (working on fix as of 3/28/2020)

 - Investigating an issue that causes the bot to reconnect repeatedly.
 Minor for now since performance is not impacted thus far.

+- Looking into an occasional playback issue after the first song after an auto-reconnect.